OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 Use `:main` for stable deployments.
 Use `:next` to test changes before they are promoted to `main`.

-Do not commit `server/config.yaml` or `.env`; keep API keys and refresh tokens in local files or runtime environment variables.
+Do not commit `server/config/config.yaml`, deprecated legacy `server/config.yaml`, or `.env`; keep API keys and refresh tokens in local files or runtime environment variables.

 Docker dependency updates are split across two mechanisms.
 Dependabot updates the Python packages, GitHub Actions, and Docker base image on the `next` branch.